-myCitadel in Online Casinos is still an option on a few sites, however, they are no longer in operation. myCitadel is no longer available as an e-wallet.
+myCitadel is still a banking option at a few casino sites, however, they are no longer in operation. myCitadel is no longer available as an e-wallet service.
 The parent company, ESI Entertainment Systems, was found in violation of US-anti gambling laws.
 They effectively ceased operations in 2008.
 The company stopped doing business in the United States and had a short-lived existence in Europe before eventually closing shop.

 ESI Entertainment Systems was reborn as Paramount Commerce.
 The new company operates instant banking payment systems.
 Some of the instant banking brands under their flag include; Citadel Commerce, iDebit and Verified ACH.

 myCitadel facilitated a lot of online gambling transactions for online casino players in the United States of America.
 The e-wallet was a favourite deposit method for online poker players.
 The company claims to have been in the process of complying with the American gambling laws.
 However, the Department of Justice did not believe them and prosecuted them for breaking the law.
 They eventually managed to negotiate an agreement with the government which saw them pay a fine and stop doing business in the United States.

 That continued offering the e-wallet to online gamblers outside the US, but market response was poor.
 Their main market had been gamblers in the United States of America.
 They soon stopped operations altogether.

 Tips if you were using myCitadel at Online Casinos

 - Use e-wallets allowed in some States e.g. Skrill in New Jersey.

 - Try other methods to fund your online casino account such as PayNearMe.

 - Find another e-wallet that offers the same service in Australia.